 Revenue

 The revenue mix comes primarily from two key segments: Athelas' revenue cycle management and remote patient monitoring products serving thousands of healthcare providers, and Commure's enterprise software business serving major health systems like HCA Healthcare, Jefferson, and Providence.
-The recent $139M acquisition of Augmedix adds another significant revenue stream through medical documentation services.
+The Augmedix acquisition adds an additional revenue stream through medical documentation services.

-Key growth drivers include the expansion of Athelas' RCM products launched in early 2023, enterprise-wide deployments of Commure's clinical documentation AI, and cross-selling opportunities across its growing hospital system customer base.
-The company maintains a robust M&A pipeline to supplement organic growth.
+Commure's platform now processes tens of billions of dollars in annual payments across more than 500 healthcare organizations and 3,000+ sites of care.
+Key growth drivers include expansion of RCM products, enterprise-wide deployments of clinical documentation AI, and cross-selling across its growing health system customer base.
+The company maintains an active M&A pipeline to supplement organic growth.

 Product